Paopun20/PaoPaoDataStore/docs/tutorial/setup.md

 ## Step 1: Get PPDS

-### Option 1: Roblox Library
+### Option 1: Roblox Library (not best)

-* Get the PPDS library model from the [Roblox Asset Library](https://www.roblox.com/library/95562270661505/).
+- Get the PPDS library model from the [Roblox Asset Library](https://www.roblox.com/library/95562270661505/).

+!!! note "note from paopaodev"

+    I'm too lazy to upload or updata every time lol.

 ### Option 2: GitHub

-* Clone or download from the [PaoPaoDataStore repository](https://github.com/Paopun20/PaoPaoDataStore).
+- Clone or download from the [PaoPaoDataStore repository](https://github.com/Paopun20/PaoPaoDataStore).

-### Option 3: Direct Script
+### Option 3: Wally

-* Copy the PPDS source code into a new ModuleScript in Studio.
+- Use [Wally](https://wally.run/package/paopun20/paopaodatastore) best for rojo project

 ---

-## Step 2: Install PPDS
+## Step 2: Install PPDS (for Option 1 and Option 2)

 1. **Place the Module**: Move the `PaoPaoDataStore` ModuleScript to `ServerScriptService` (or your preferred server-side location).
 2. **Rename (Optional)**: Rename it to `PPDS` for clarity.